 For the example of an arranged changeover, it is likely the parenting order would set out a particular time and place at which one parent may collect their child from the other, aggrieved parent and doing so would not constitute a breach of the parenting order or AVO.
 However, approaching the aggrieved person at that place at another time would be a breach.
 If a parenting order is made which is inconsistent with an existing AVO, the court is required to explicitly state that it is inconsistent and provide a detailed explanation of the order and the rights and responsibilities of the parties involved.

 If a domestic violence issue commences after parenting orders are made, a final AVO may be issued to vary, discharge or suspend the pre-existing parenting orders as appropriate, under the Family Law Act 1975 (Cth).
 This prioritises the best interests of the children while ensuring that all parties can comply with all the relevant enforceable orders.
 However, as determined in Rice v Asplund (1979) FLC 90-725, there must be a significant change of circumstances to justify an amendment to pre-existing final parenting orders.
 An AVO made after a parenting order may include additional terms which act as exceptions so that the person can comply with the existing parenting order.

 A solicitor at Etheringtons Solicitors can provide clarification of the relevant law and its relation to your individual circumstances.
 Furthermore, Etheringtons Solicitors can assist with applying for parenting orders or an AVO as appropriate, or drafting a parenting plan.

-If you need further advice or assistance with family law matters, please contact one of our experienced solicitors on (02) 9963 9800 or via [email protected].
+If you need further advice or assistance with family law matters, please contact one of our experienced solicitors on (02) 9963 9800 or via our contact form.